 - 4-in-1 Brush for cleaning 1/2 inch and 3/4 inch copper tubing.

-Aside: Small diameter copper pipe is called tubing.
+Aside: Small diameter copper pipe is more correctly described as “tubing”.

-Before replacing the toilet stop valve, let’s take a look at how a compression fitting works.
+Before replacing the toilet stop valve, let’s take a look at how it installs on 1/2 inch copper pipe.

-The stop valve compression fitting installation steps are:
+The water stop valve compression fitting installation steps are:

 - Clean the end of the copper tubing with the Oatey 4-in-1 brush.
 Insert the tube into the brush hole and turn the brush.
 The brush wires will remove any paint, dirt and oxidation from the outside of the copper tube.